realityexpander/How_to_program_from_ground_up/07-SoftwareDesign.md

       ```
         > Live Code Example: [Time Complexity Example](src/main/kotlin/timeComplexityExample.kt)

-## Communicating Software Designs - How do we talk about these things with other people?
+## Communicating Software Designs
+  - ### Big IDEA — How can we use diagrams and drawings to communicate about software designs?

   - ### The Line, The Box and The Layers
-    - At the time when structured programming took off, the concept of "Software Design" was introduced
+    - At the time when structured programming became popular, the concept of "Software Design" was developed to help
-      as people created more complex software systems with more complex requirements and larger teams of people working
+      people create more complex software systems with more complex requirements and coordinating work with larger
-      together to create the software.
+      teams of people working together in the same codebase.
     > - Software Design: Ep2 : 2nd Law of Software Design
     >     - https://www.youtube.com/watch?v=fh1a74WWvJQ
     > - Software Design: Ep3 : Conceptual Layers